4d/docs/docs/commands-legacy/on-backup-startup-database-method.md

 The **On Backup Startup database method**  allows verifying that the backup started.
 In this method, you should return a value that authorizes or refuses the backup in the $0 parameter:

 * If $0 = 0, the backup can be launched.
 * If $0 # 0, the backup is not authorized.
 The operation is cancelled and an error is returned.
-You can get the error using the [GET BACKUP INFORMATION](get-backup-information.md) command.
+You can get the error using the [BACKUP INFO](backup-info.md) command.

 You can use this database method to verify backup execution conditions (user, date of the last backup, etc.).